luckyphillips/freebsdnamed/README.md

 # freebsdnamed

-# This is not tested, but should work.
-Once I've had time to test it, I'll remove this line.
-Should give an insight at least on how to install Bind/Named on freebsd
+# Should give an insight at least on how to install Bind/Named on freebsd

+# Make sure bash is installed and located at /usr/local/bin/bash

+#

 git clone https://github.com/luckyphillips/freebsdnamed.git